Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 You can’t drive to North Captiva Island.
 In fact, getting there is part of the adventure!
 Let’s look at a few ways you can get to North Captiva Island.

 How to get to North Captiva Island is quite easy if you choose to go by plane.
-Find the best flights to take you to any major international airports near the island.
-It is highly recommended you choose a flight that takes you to the Southwest Florida International (RSW) because this airport has easy access to parking areas.
+Find the best flights to take you to any major international airport near the island.
+It is highly recommended you choose a flight that takes you to Southwest Florida International (RSW) because this airport has easy access to parking areas.
 The Punta Gorda Airport (PGD) also helps you get to the island quickly because it has many more direct flights from different cities at affordable prices.

-You can also travel by car, but it will not take you to the North Captiva Island Captiva itself.
+You can also travel by car, but it will not take you to North Captiva Island Captiva itself.
 You will need to head west on Pine Island Rd from the South or North of I-75.
 Then, follow the right turn on Stringfellow Rd.
 (State Road 767) in Pine Island Center.
 Once at Pineland Road, take three miles down, and this will take you to the Waterfront Drive.
 At this point, you will see the Pineland Marina on the left.
 This marina is found nestled right on the shores of the Pine Island Sound.
 While there, you can use private water taxi services to take you to North Captiva Island.

 How to get to North Captiva from the Pineland Marina is easy due to the availability of a scheduled ferry service to the North Captiva.
 The scheduled ferry usually stops at strategic places.
 These are the Barnacle Phil’s Landing, Safety Harbor Club, and the Cabbage Key.
 You must contact the ferry company for reservations and off-season scheduled times due to varying boat times from time to time.